Luis-Munoz-Santos/Hispaniola_Seismicity_ML/README.md

 # Hispaniola_seismicity_Ml
 Unified machine-learning derived earthquake catalog for Hispaniola, combining regional and local datasets.
-Includes Python scripts, catalogs, and supplemental materials used in the study “Remarkable crustal and slab seismicity in Hispaniola revealed through a unified machine-learning derived earthquake catalog.”
+This repository includes Python scripts, catalogs, and supplemental materials supporting the study “Remarkable crustal and slab seismicity in Hispaniola revealed through a unified machine-learning derived earthquake catalog.”

 ## Requirements
-These codes use the easyQuake python package (https://github.com/jakewalter/easyQuake) which requires
+These codes rely on the easyQuake python package (https://github.com/jakewalter/easyQuake) which requires:

 - Python 3.7
 - Tensorflow-gpu 2.2
 - Obspy
 - Keras

-### Download data
+### Download Data
-In order to build the catalog we first need to download the raw data from repositories of the International Federation of Digital Seismograph Networks (FDSN) that are available to the public.
+To build the catalog, raw waveform data must first be downloaded from publicly available repositories of the International Federation of Digital Seismograph Networks (FDSN).
 ```
 from easyQuake import download_mseed
 from easyQuake import daterange